aws-samples/aws-braziltechtalk2019-aiservices-demo/README.md

 * _The purpose of this demo is to demonstrate AWS AI services.
 The code used is not for production._
 * _Tested in the N. Virginia region (us-east-1)._

+### Before start, clone or download the repository!

 ## CloudFormation
 1. Open the CloudFormation console at https://console.aws.amazon.com/cloudformation
 2. On the Welcome page, click on **Create stack** button